albincorreya/musicbrainz_queries/README.md

 # musicbrainz_queries

 A set of custom functions to query and scrap data from musicbrainz.org server.
-These functions facilitate easy scrapping of different entity and their link tables.
+These functions facilitate easy scrapping of different entities,link tables and their relationships in the database.
 The results are formatted as rows, in order to save it as a pandas dataframe or as a CSV file for further analysis.

 Find musicbrainz database [schema](https://wiki.musicbrainz.org/-/images/5/52/ngs.png) here.